monyarm/NovelVM/doc/docportal/index.rst

 We have a **RELEASE NOTES** section on the sidebar; here you can see what's changed in both current and past releases.

-The ScummVM Project
+The NovelVM Project
 ===================

-ScummVM is an open-source project created, maintained and constantly improved by a team of passionate volunteers from all around the world.
-If you enjoy using ScummVM and would like to support the team, you can use the PayPal Donate button below.
+NovelVM is an open-source project created, maintained and constantly improved by a team of passionate volunteers from all around the world.
+If you enjoy using NovelVM and would like to support the team, you can use the PayPal Donate button below.

 .. raw:: html